top of page

 Discovering Procreate in September 2024 changed my life, I fell in love with its versatility and started hand drawing and creating patterns and cartoons in this application.
 I was so impressed by how close you could feel to your art - yet it was digital.
 I decided to dedicate 12 months to mastering Procreate, alongside developing my style and techniques.

-The courses I took (some still ongoing) include: Cat Coq's Art of Collections 12-month mentorship for surface design and pattern making, Mike Lowery's Getting Paid to Draw, Good Ship Illustration's Illustration Business Club, Peggy Dean's Procreate Pattern Studio, Stefan Kuntz's animation and typography courses and Nate Fakes Creating Gag Cartoons in Procreate and comic and editorial playbook courses with Inkygoodness.
+The courses I took (some still ongoing) include: Cat Coq's Art of Collections 12-month mentorship for surface design and pattern making, Mike Lowery's Getting Paid to Draw, Good Ship Illustration's Illustration Business Club, Peggy Dean's Procreate Pattern Studio, Stefan Kuntz's animation and typography courses and Nate Fakes Creating Gag Cartoons in Procreate and many with Inkygoodness.
+These include comic, editorial and children's illustration playbook courses - plus, I'm currently in the middle of the Make Your Mark Bootcamp, which runs for nine months, which includes editorial and commericial branding briefs.

 Frances Marcellin trail running and pictures of cakes that she has decorated